helgeFox/fox-indent-xml/readme.md

 ####Configuring

-You can configure the plugin like any other plugin in Sublime Text like keyboard shortcuts etc.
+You can configure the plugin like any other plugin in Sublime Text like keyboard shortcuts etc. Check out the (unofficial) [documentation](http://docs.sublimetext.info/en/latest/intro.html).